 While onions are commonly used in cooking and can be a flavorful addition to many dishes, it is important to be aware of the potential health risks they pose to dogs.
 Onions belong to the Allium family, which also includes garlic, leeks, and chives.
 Allium plants contain compounds that can be toxic to dogs, leading to a condition called onion toxicity or onion poisoning.

-See also How to cook asparagus in microwave with paper towels
+See also How to cook a ny strip steak in a pan

 Dangers of Onion Toxicity